dsternlicht/RESTool/README.md

 **Live Demo**: [https://restool-sample-app.herokuapp.com/](https://restool-sample-app.herokuapp.com/)

 ## Getting started
-Clone RESTool repo to your machine, and run npm install.
+Clone RESTool repository to get started.

 ```

 git clone https://github.com/dsternlicht/RESTool.git

 cd RESTool

-npm install
 ```

-If you only interesed of using RESTool on its latest version as a management tool for your RESTful API, read the docs about [configuration](https://github.com/dsternlicht/RESTool#configuration) and [deployment](https://github.com/dsternlicht/RESTool#deploy).
-Else, if you want to extend RESTool's functionallity and develop on top of it, please jump to the [development](https://github.com/dsternlicht/RESTool#development) section.
+If you only interesed of using **RESTool** on its latest version as a management tool for your RESTful API, read the docs about [configuration](https://github.com/dsternlicht/RESTool#configuration) and [deployment](https://github.com/dsternlicht/RESTool#deploy).

+If you wish to extend RESTool's functionallity and develop on top of it, please go to the [development](https://github.com/dsternlicht/RESTool#development) section.

 ## Configuration
 One of the best things about RESTool (and the reason we actually we built it) is that you don't need to develop anything.
 Everything is configurable and may be set simply by editing the `config.json` file under the `/src` folder.